 The research paramedics at LAS will collect data for pre-hospital care from the patient report form (PRF) until the patient is consented.
 If the patient dies before consent is obtained research paramedics will collect mortality data.
-Delegated research nurses will collect data for in-hospital care and the 30-day, 3-month, 6-month and 12-month follow-up time points.
+Delegated research nurses will collect data for in-hospital care and the 30-day and 3-month follow up time points.
+Delegated research nurses at St Thomas' will collect mortality data for the 6-month and 12-month follow-up time points.